Bassett-Lowke: B.M.C. ship models available today

 The B.M.C. ship models often appear for sale on internet auctions and at toy shows.
 Many times at these sales the B.M.C. models are found mixed with copies made by two later companies.
 The B.M.C. models can be distinguished from the copies since only the B.M.C. models have full-length wire masts cast into the hulls.
 The first type of copies are 31 models made by Minifigs.
 These are cast in solid lead, have no wire masts and have large numbers inscribed on the bottom.
 The second type of copies comprise a group of four models made by Crescent which are cast in pot metal.
 They have numbers near the starboard stern numbering B.1, B.2, B.3, or B.4.
 Curiously, these pot-metal models retain the same numbering system that is cast into the hulls of the four B.M.C models from which they were derived.

 These Crescent copies mimic the B.M.C. castings of the B.I Duncan, B.II Swiftsure, B.III King Edward VII, and the B.IV Lord Nelson.
 It is unknown when Bassett-Lowke ceased carrying the B.M.C metal ship models, however Derek Head in his book on page 12, states that metal ship models continued to be carried until the 1920’s.

-In the present day, the larger highly accurate wood and wire ship models in the scale of one inch to 1200 inches or 1:1200, is are what command the high prices at auction.
-These hand crafted ship models continued to be sold commercially until the mid1960's and had also been purchased by the military for recognition and war gaming purpose.
-Unlike the B.M.C. metal models, which were carried only briefly by Bassett-Lowke in the early years and are a mystery to most collectors, the larger highly finished 100 to 1 inch or 1/1200 scale wooden ship models are greatly sought after by collectors and command high prices at auctions.
-The Derek Head book, "Bassett-Lowke Waterline Ship Models" will reward ship model collectors with an extensive and colorful survey of both the metal B.M.C. ships and the expensive, detailed, hand-crafted ship models, many from his own collection.
+In the present day, the larger highly accurate wood and wire ship models in the scale of one inch to 1200 inches or 1:1200, were auctioned for high prices.
+These ship models which were hand crafted continued to be sold commercially until the mid1960's and had also been purchased by the military for their purpose of war gaming and display.
+Unlike the B.M.C. metal models, which were carried only briefly by Bassett-Lowke in the early years, the larger highly finished 100 to 1 inch or 1/1200 scale wooden ship models are sought by collectors and were auctioned for high prices.
+The Derek Head book, "Bassett-Lowke Waterline Ship Models" will reward ship model collectors with a survey of both the metal B.M.C. ships and the expensive, detailed, hand-crafted ship models, many from his own collection.